 The methodology for determining and resolving an insecure state within SCED is defined in Protocol Section 6.5.7.1.10, Network Security Analysis Processor and Security Violation Alarm.
 ERCOT shall modify the Shadow Price Cap for a transmission network constraint that is consistently irresolvable by SCED if either of the following two conditions are true.
 Intervals with manual overrides performed as a result of SCED not resolving the congestion, shall be included:

-A constraint violation is not resolved by the SCED dispatch or overridden for more than two consecutive hours on more than 4 consecutive Operating Days; or
+A constraint violation with flow greater than or equal to 102% is not resolved by the SCED dispatch or overridden for more than two consecutive hours on more than 4 consecutive Operating Days; or

-A constraint violation is not resolved by the SCED dispatch for more than a total of 20 hours in a rolling thirty day period.
+A constraint violation with flow greater than or equal to 102% is not resolved by the SCED dispatch for more than a total of 20 hours in a rolling thirty day period.

 On the Operating Day during which ERCOT deems a network transmission constraint to have met the trigger conditions, ERCOT shall identify the following Generation Resources:

-The Generation Resource with the lowest absolute value of the negative shift factor impact on the violated constraint (this resource is referred as Generation Resource C in the Shadow Price Cap calculation below); and,
+The Generation Resource with the lowest absolute value of the negative Shift Factor impact on the violated constraint (this resource is referred as Generation Resource C in the Shadow Price Cap calculation below); and,

-The Generation Resource with the highest absolute value of the negative shift factor on the violated constraint (this resource is referred to as Generation Resource D in the designation of the net margin Settlement Point Price (SPP) described below).
+The Generation Resource with the highest absolute value of the negative Shift Factor on the violated constraint (this resource is referred to as Generation Resource D in the designation of the net margin Settlement Point Price (SPP) described below).

-When determining Generation Resources C and D above, ERCOT shall ignore all Generation Resources that have a shift factor with an absolute value of less than 0.02 impact on the irresolvable constraint.
+When determining Generation Resources C and D above, ERCOT shall ignore all Generation Resources that have a Shift Factor with an absolute value of less than 0.02 impact on the irresolvable constraint.

-3.6.2 Methodology for Setting the Constraint Shadow Price Cap for a Constraint that is Irresolvable in SCED
+3.4.2 Methodology for Setting the Constraint Shadow Price Cap for a Constraint that is Irresolvable in SCED

-The Shadow Price Cap for a constraint that has met the trigger conditions described in Section 3.6.1, Trigger for Modification of the Shadow Price Cap for a Constraint that is Consistently Irresolvable in SCED, and the Shadow Price Cap for any constraint that has the same overloaded transmission element and direction as a constraint that has met the trigger conditions, will be determined as follows.
+The Shadow Price Cap for a constraint that has met the trigger conditions described in Section 3.41, Trigger for Modification of the Shadow Price Cap for a Constraint that is Consistently Irresolvable in SCED, and the Shadow Price Cap for any constraint that has the same overloaded Transmission Element and direction as a constraint that has met the trigger conditions, will be determined as follows.

-The Shadow Price Cap on the constraint that has met the trigger conditions described in Section 3.6.1, will be set to the minimum of E or F as follows:
+For base case or Generic Transmission Constraints (GTCs), the Shadow Price Cap on the constraint that has met the trigger conditions described in Section 3.4.1, will be set to the Maximum of the either the largest value of the Mitigated Offer Cap (MOC) for Generation Resource C, as determined above, divided by the absolute value of its Shift Factor impact on the constraint or $2,000 per MW.

-The value of the Generic Shadow Price Cap as determined in Section 3.5, Generic Values for the Transmission Network System-Wide Shadow Price Caps in SCED, and

-The Maximum of the either the largest value of the Mitigated Offer Cap for Generation Resource C, as determined above, divided by the absolute value of its shift factor impact on the constraint or $2000 per MW.
+For contingency constraints, when the flow on the Transmission Element is below 102% of the relevant rating, or at or above 120%, the Shadow Price Cap will be as described in Section 3.3.
+When the flow exceeds 102% of the relevant rating but is less than 120%, the Shadow Price Cap on a constraint that has met the trigger conditions will be set to the maximum of $2,000 per MW, or the largest value of the MOC for Generation Resource C, as determined above, divided by the absolute value of its Shift Factor impact on the constraint.

-This calculation is performed one time in the Operating Day during which the trigger conditions described in Section 3.6.1 have been met and, subject to the value of the constraint net margin described below, this Shadow Price Cap will remain in effect for the shorter of the remainder of the calendar year or the remainder of the month in which the constraint is determined to be resolvable by SCED.
+This calculation is performed one time in the Operating Day during which the trigger conditions described in Section 3.4.1 have been met and, subject to the value of the constraint net margin described below, this Shadow Price Cap will remain in effect for the shorter of the remainder of the calendar year or the remainder of the month in which the constraint is determined to be resolvable by SCED.